banner

 God or the Occult–where should we turn when we do not know what to do?

 Look into a crystal ball and see the future?
 Ridiculous!
-Still, some people follow horoscopes daily to help them make decisions.
+Yet, some people follow horoscopes daily to help them decide.
 Are they reliable?
 Should we read and follow them?

 Saul Consults a Witch

-At this time in Jewish history, King Saul faces the Philistine army and is afraid.
-He seeks spiritual help, but God does not answer him.
-Because of Saul's disobedience, he is not in tune with the LORD.
+In today’s Bible reading, King Saul faces the Philistine army, and he’s paralyzed.
+He seeks spiritual help, but God doesn’t answer him.
+Because of Saul’s disobedience, he’s not in tune with the LORD.

 Samuel, God’s prophet, is dead.
 Not knowing what to do, the king seeks a witch to conjure up the old prophet.
 In better times, when Saul was in favor with God, he banned witchcraft from the land.
 Now, the LORD has removed his blessing and will not answer him.
-Saul does not humble himself, however, and turn from his sin, but he still wants spiritual intervention in the battle with the Philistines.
+Saul doesn’t humble himself and turn from his sins, but he still wants spiritual intervention in his battle with the Philistines.

-God is not pleased with us when we explore mystical things instead of relying on him.
+God’s not pleased when we explore mystical things instead of relying on him.

 He rejects the proud and exalts the humble and obedient.

-The witch calls up the prophet Samuel’s spirit from Hades (much to her great surprise).
+The witch calls up the prophet Samuel’s spirit from Hades (much to her astonishment).
 Samuel tells Saul that he and his sons (including Jonathan) will die in the battle with the Philistines and join him.

 David Consults the LORD

 David is also a man under a lot of stress.
 Because of Saul’s hot pursuit, he sought refuge for himself, his family, his army, and their families in Philistine territory.
-David feigned loyalty to King Achish and was so convincing that the king now wants David’s army to fight alongside the Philistine army against Israel.
+David feigned loyalty to King Achish.
+He was so convincing that the king now wants David’s army to fight alongside the Philistine army against Israel.

-Unknowingly, King Achish put David between a rock and a hard place.
-He wants to appear loyal, but he does not want to fight against his people, King Saul, and his best friend, Jonathan.
+King Achish puts David between a rock and a hard place.
+He wants to appear loyal, but he doesn’t want to fight against his people, King Saul, and his best friend, Jonathan.

 Fortunately, God solves the problem for him.
-The Philistine commanders are afraid David and his men might change sides during the conflict and lop off some of their heads to regain favor with King Saul.
+The Philistine commanders tremble at the thought of David and his men betraying them, fearing the possibility of losing their heads in retribution.
 Achish reluctantly gives in to their will and sends David and his army back home to Ziklag.

 The LORD tells David to pursue the raiders of their town because they will certainly overtake them, kill them, and recover everything they have lost, including their families.
 Along the way, 200 hundred of David’s 600 men are too exhausted to continue the pursuit, so David assigns them to guard their supplies until they return.